Consensus Monte Carlo for Random Subsets using Shared Anchors: Applications

 We randomly split the 100,000 patients evenly into 500 shards, each with 200 patients, and use one shard as anchor points.
 We apply the proposed CMC with 50,000 iterations (discarding the first 25,000 as burn-in and then thinning out to every 10th) and the same $\eps=0.1$ as before.
 CMC simulation takes approximately 1 hour, whereas full MCMC takes 90 minutes for the first 10 iterations.
 We find 8 major latent diseases in addition to the 4 known diseases after removing tiny latent features (with $<$1\% patients).
-The estimated symptom-disease relationships $\widehat{\Cb}$ are represented by a bipartite network in Figure \ref{fig:sdnet} and also as a heatmap at the top of Figure \ref{fig:hmpd}.
-The estimated patient-disease relationships $\widehat{\Ab}$ for 1000 randomly selected patients are shown as a heatmap at the bottom of Figure \ref{fig:hmpd}.
+The estimated symptom-disease relationships $\widehat{\Cb}$ are represented by a bipartite network in Figure \ref{fig:sdnet} and also as a heatmap \bch in Figure S3 (Supplementary Materials). \ech The estimated patient-disease relationships $\widehat{\Ab}$ for 1000 randomly selected patients are shown as a heatmap \bch in Figure S3. \ech

 Unlike MNIST or the application to tumor heterogeneity, there is no ground truth or alternative implementation for posterior inference for the full data.
 Instead we compare the results with previous results by \cite{Ni:19} who used a full MCMC implementation for a subset of 1000 patients from the same dataset.
 Some of our findings are consistent with the earlier results, which suggests a good approximation of the proposed CMC to full MCMC.
 Moreover, with a hundred times more observations, we are able to find more interpretable results compared to theirs.